-A "P" or Pass grade may be assigned in lieu of all "D" or higher grades.
-A "P" grade would be assigned after consultation between the student and the instructor, and indicated pass, with credit, but grade points are not included in the GPA calculation.
+A Pass (P) grade may be assigned in lieu of all grades from A to D. A "P" grade would be assigned after consultation between the student and the instructor, and indicated pass, with credit, but grade points are not calculated in the GPA.